pinojs/pino/docs/API.md

   "stack": "Error: an error\n    at Object.<anonymous> (/Users/matteo/Repositories/pino/example.js:16:7)\n    at Module._compile (module.js:435:26)\n    at Object.Module._extensions..js (module.js:442:10)\n    at Module.load (module.js:356:32)\n    at Function.Module._load (module.js:313:12)\n    at Function.Module.runMain (module.js:467:10)\n    at startup (node.js:136:18)\n    at node.js:963:3"
 }
 ```
+<a id="stdTimeFunctions"></a>
+## .stdTimeFunctions

+Available as a static property, the `stdTimeFunctions` provide functions for
+generating the timestamp property in the log output.
+You can set the `timestamp`
+option during initialization to one of these functions to adjust the output
+format.
+Alternatively, you can specify your own time function.

+A time function must synchronously return a string that would be a valid
+component of a JSON string.
+For example, the default function returns
+a string like `"time":1493426328206`.

+<a id="epochTimeFunction"></a>
+### .epochTime

+The default time function for Pino.
+Returns a string like `"time":1493426328206`.

+<a id="slowTimeFunction"></a>
+### .slowTime

+Returns an ISO formatted string like `"time":"2017-04-29T00:47:49.354Z".
+It is
+highly recommended that you avoid this function.
+It incurs a significant
+performance penalty.

+<a id="nullTimeFunction"></a>
+### .nulltime

+Returns an empty string.
+This function is used when the `timestamp` option
+is set to `false`.